NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 - Task 3: Edit the knowledge base
 - Task 4: Train and test the knowledge base
 - Task 5: Deploy your project

-## Exercise 1: Use Question Answering model with Language Studio

 ### Task 1: Create a *Language* resource